 Can You Grow Ti Plants Outside?

-Native to Eastern Asia, Australia, and the Pacific Islands, Ti plants (Cordyline fruticosa and Cordyline terminalis) are hardy in U.S. hardiness zones 10-12.
-While they can handle a brief chill down to 30 F. (-1 C.), they grow best where temperatures stay in a steady range between 65 and 95 F. (18-35 C.).
+Native to eastern Asia, Australia, and the Pacific Islands, Ti plants (Cordyline fruticosa and Cordyline terminalis) are hardy in U.S. hardiness zones 10 to 12.
+While they can handle a brief chill down to 30 degrees F. (-1 C.), they grow best where temperatures stay in a steady range between 65 and 95 degrees F. (18-35 C.).

 In cooler climates, they should be grown in pots that can be taken indoors through winter.
 Ti plants are extremely heat-tolerant; however, they cannot handle drought.
 They grow best in a moist location with partial shade but can handle full sun to dense shade.
 For the best foliage display, a light-filtered shade is recommended.